All Episodes

 It's the calendar of time.

-It's just like, Winter comes for us here in the Midwest, not because of any particular thing we have done or haven't done.
+It's just like winter comes for us here in the Midwest, not because of any particular thing we have done or haven't done.

 It's the season.

-Even before we started mucking it up with global warming and so forth.
+This is the season for volcanism and storms and hurricanes, even before we started mucking it up with global warming and so forth.

 I feel it's a transition.